soymze/soymze/README.md

 # 💫 About Me:
-🌱 **Currently Working On:** Frontend Mentor challenges and honing my skills in frontend development.
+🌱 **Currently Working On:** Frontend Mentor challenges and honing my skills in React.js.
 🤝 **Looking to Collaborate On:** Open-source projects involving JavaScript, React, and other frontend technologies.
 🔍 **Looking for Help With:** Optimizing web performance and learning best practices in React development.
 📚 **Currently Learning:** Advanced React concepts and exploring TypeScript for better code management.